Bombyx mori: Research

 has used research from the Universities of Wyoming and Notre Dame in a collaborative effort to create a silkworm that is genetically altered to produce spider silk.
 In September 2010, the effort was announced as successful.

 Researchers at Tufts developed scaffolds made of spongy silk that feel and look similar to human tissue.
 They are implanted during reconstructive surgery to support or restructure damaged ligaments, tendons, and other tissue.
 They also created implants made of silk and drug compounds which can be implanted under the skin for steady and gradual time release of medications.

 Researchers at the MIT Media Lab experimented with silkworms to see what they would weave when left on surfaces with different curvatures.
 They found that on particularly straight webs of lines, the silkworms would connect neighboring lines with silk, weaving directly onto the given shape.
 Using this knowledge they built a silk pavilion with 6,500 silkworms over a number of days.

-Silkworms have been used in antibiotics discovery, as they have several advantageous traits compared to other invertebrate models.
+Silkworms have been used in antibiotic discovery, as they have several advantageous traits compared to other invertebrate models.
 Antibiotics such as lysocin E, a non-ribosomal peptide synthesized by Lysobacter sp.
 RH2180-5 and GPI0363 are among the notable antibiotics discovered using silkworms.

 In addition, antibiotics with appropriate pharmacokinetic parameters were selected that correlated with therapeutic activity in the silkworm infection model.

 Silkworms have also been used for the identification of novel virulence factors of pathogenic microorganisms.
 A first large-scale screening using transposon mutant library of Staphylococcus aureus USA300 strain was performed which identified 8 new genes with roles in full virulence of S. aureus.
 Another study by the same team of researchers revealed, for the first time, the role of YjbH in virulence and oxidative stress tolerance in vivo.